zaach/jison/README.md

 Installation
 ------------
-**Prerequisite**: To run Jison from the command line, you'll need to have [Narwhal][2] installed and available from your `PATH`.

-Clone the github repository:

-    git clone git://github.com/zaach/jison.git
+Jison can be installed for [Narwhal](http://github.com/280north/narwhal) using its bundled `tusk` command or for [Node](http://nodejs.org) using [`npm`](http://github.com/isaacs/npm/)

+Using npm:

+    sudo npm install jison

+Using tusk:

+    tusk install jison

 Usage from the command line
 -----------------------

+Clone the github repository for examples:

+    git clone git://github.com/zaach/jison.git
+    cd jison/examples

 Now you're ready to generate some parsers:

-    cd jison
+    jison calculator.jison
-    narwhal bin/jison examples/calculator.jison

-This will generate a `calculator.js` file in your current working directory.
+This will generate `calculator.js` in your current working directory.
 This file can be used to parse an input file, like so:

     echo "2^32 / 1024" > testcalc
-    narwhal calculator.js testcalc
+    node calculator.js testcalc

 This will print out `4194304`.